Native American music program

-This fall, we are joining other community organizations in North Central Washington to explore what it means to be Native American, an initiative sparked by a traveling display of images taken by the famed photographer of Native Americans Edward S. Curtis that will visit the region later this year.
+For the past few months, we joined other community organizations in North Central Washington to explore what it means to be Native American, an initiative sparked by a traveling display of images taken by the famed photographer of Native Americans Edward S. Curtis that will visit the region later this year.

-Guest artists, musicians and speakers will give presentations at many of our libraries as part of the community conversation, called Beyond the Frame: To Be Native, that will explore Native American identity, race and resilience, art and culture.
+Guest artists, musicians and speakers gave presentations at many of our libraries as part of the community conversation, called Beyond the Frame: To Be Native, that will explore Native American identity, race and resilience, art and culture.

 Gary Stroutsos: Music and storytelling